tyrondao/dao/leaderboard.md

    - 250 points for receiving Syron, which includes a successful Bitcoin deposit and SUSD withdrawal.

 2. **Logging in with Vercel:**

+   ⚠️ Participants must use the [points.tyron.io](https://points.tyron.io) link to log in.
    - 100 points for logging into the platform using Vercel.

-3. **Feedback Submission:**
+4. **Feedback Submission:**
-   - 100 points for leaving constructive feedback.
-Participants must use the following link to submit feedback: [https://tyron.io/?ref=tyron.io&__vercel_draft=1](https://tyron.io/?ref=tyron.io&__vercel_draft=1).
-Without using this link, feedback cannot be submitted nor the corresponding points awarded.
+   - 100 points for leaving constructive feedback using the Vercel Toolbar.
+Without using the [points.tyron.io](https://points.tyron.io) link, comments cannot be made nor the corresponding points awarded.

-Points are awarded upon completion of each activity and will be reflected in the leaderboard.
+ℹ️ Points are awarded upon completion of each activity and will be reflected in the leaderboard.